Tim Reed

 I’m quite sure the ‘PEBA’ foam that the Endorphin Pro, much like the ‘Everlast’ foam in previous Saucony models, is borrowed from Adidas for a tidy commission as it’s far too similar to not be breaching some form of patent.
 However, who really cares who owns the tech, this foam is the business!

 Unusually for such light shoes, you don’t have to pass these on to your unsuspecting, shoe illiterate friends you compete against once the foam has turned to smoosh (5) for the wonderful reason that the foam doesn’t turn to smoosh!
 The Endorphin Pros dying day will be because the minimal use of the outer sole rubber has worn through.
 I don’t see any way of making a lightweight racer without a minimal outer sole so when that day comes, shed a tear, but don’t get angry.
 Either way, unless you run like the heel scuffing line dancing top American pro, Sam Appleton or the bizarrely fast wounded soldier Lionel Sanders, you should get at least 350 kms of running banked before the outer sole has been ground to invisibility.
-Along with the full length carbon plate, an 8mm drop that seems to especially for those running off the bike and the Endorphin Pro’s ’Rocker (1) all genuinely help this shoe fly.
+Along with the full length carbon plate, an 8mm drop that seems to work superbly especially for those running off the bike.
+Combined with the Endorphin Pro’s ’Rocker (1), these features genuinely help this shoe fly.

 The one improvement Saucony needs to make is around the heel cup design.
 It’s not atrocious but there is a lot of room for improvement to prevent heel slippage, rubbing, and to further improve the shoe’s efficiency.